 Just about everyone has eaten cabbage at one point or another in his or her life, whether as a New Year’s tradition or as part of the regular diet.
 But did you know that not all cabbage is the same?
 It’s true.
 Red cabbage is not the same as green cabbage, and I’m not just talking about color.

 Red cabbage, also known as purple cabbage, is a cruciferous vegetable that’s delicious both raw and cooked.
-It’s often eaten raw in salads, steamed, braised or sauteed with other vegetables.
+It’s often eaten raw in salads, steamed, braised or sautéed with other vegetables.
 It’s also referenced as red kraut or blue kraut and can provide the much-needed benefits of probiotics in this form due to the fermentation process.
-In addition, the insoluble fiber from red cabbage is known to prevent constipation, lower the risk of developing diverticular disease and may help relieve the symptoms of some gastrointestinal conditions, such as IBS symptoms.
+In addition, the insoluble fiber from red cabbage is known to prevent constipation, lower the risk of developing diverticular disease and may help relieve symptoms of some gastrointestinal conditions, such as IBS symptoms.

-But that’s not all.
-Red cabbage benefits extend even further, as you’ll learn below — and why you want to include this tasty veggie in your rotation.
+But that’s not all: Red cabbage benefits extend even further, as you’ll learn below — and why you want to include this tasty veggie in your rotation.

 Red Cabbage Benefits

 1. Boosts the Immune System